-Graceland University is pleased to offer a payment plan allowing a monthly payment schedule.
-Plans are interest free and are assessed a non-refundable processing fee of \$50.00 for plans 3 months or longer.
+Graceland University is pleased to offer a payment plan and wing at Apply his payment schedule.
+Plans 4 months or longer Students or payonts.

+free and are assessed a non-refundable processing fee of \$50.00 for plans 3 months or longer.
 Students or parents interested in a payment plan should contact the office of Student Financial Services.